OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 initialization (anything that needs to be set up once), and one to execute the component (calculate the outputs from the inputs.)

+Please edit the ``paraboloid.py`` that you created, and define the class Parabaloid as we do above.

 If we stop here, we have a Paraboloid component with no inputs, no outputs, and an execute function that does nothing.
 The next thing we need to do is to define the inputs and outputs in the class definition